-- 1 Make sure that the machine is powered on, is on-line and ready to print.
-Print the Network Configuration List of the machine and check if the settings such as IP address settings are correct for your network.
-See Printing the Network Configuration List on page 31 for information on how to print the Network Configuration List on your print server. - 2 The problem may be the result of mismatched or duplicate IP address.
+- 1 Make sure that the machine is powered on, is on-line and ready to print. - Print the Network Configuration List of the machine and check if the settings such as IP address settings are correct for your network.
+The problem may be the result of mismatched or duplicate IP address.
 Verify that the IP address is correctly loaded into the print server.
 And make sure that no other nodes on the network have this IP address. - 3 Verify that the print server is on your network as follows: